-Loan Board - 2013

-The audit of financial statements of the Loan Board for the year ended 31 December 2013 comprising the balance sheet as at 31 December 2013 and a summary of significant accounting policies and other explanatory information, was carried out under my direction in pursuance of provisions in Article 154(1) of the Constitution of the Democratic Socialist Republic of Sri Lanka read in conjunction with Section 15 of the Loan Board Ordinance (Cap.311) as amended by the Loan Board (Amendment) Act, No. 33 of 1973.
+Loan Board - 2014 The audit of financial statements of the Loan Board for the year ended 31 December 2014 comprising the balance sheet as at 31 December 2014 and the statement of income for the year then ended and a summary of significant accounting policies and other explanatory information, was carried out under my direction in pursuance of provisions in Article 154(1) of the Constitution of the Democratic Socialist Republic of Sri Lanka read in conjunction with Section 15 of the Loan Board Ordinance (Cap.311) as amended by the Loan Board (Amendment) Act, No. 33 of 1973.
 My comments and observations which I consider should be published with the Annual Report of the Board appear in this report.

-1.2 Management's Responsibility for the Financial Statements

-Management is responsible for the preparation and fair presentation of these financial statements in accordance with the Generally Accepted Accounting Principles and for such internal control as the management determines is necessary to enable the preparation of financial statements that are free from material misstatements whether due to fraud or error.

-1.3 Auditor's Responsibility

-My responsibility is to express an opinion on these financial statements based on my audit.
-I conducted my audit in accordance with Sri Lanka Auditing Standards consistent with International Standards of Supreme Audit Institutions (ISSAI 1000 - 1810).
+1.2 Management's Responsibility for the Financial Statements Management is responsible for the preparation and fair presentation of these financial statements in accordance with the Generally Accepted Accounting Principles and for such internal control as the management determines is necessary to enable the preparation of financial statements that are free from material misstatements whether due to fraud or error.
+1.3 Auditor's Responsibility My responsibility is to express an opinion on these financial statements based on my audit.
+I conducted my audit in accordance with Sri Lanka Auditing Standards consistent with International Auditing Standards of Supreme Audit Institutions (ISSAI 1000 - 1810).
 Those Standards require that I comply with ethical requirements and plan and perform the audit to obtain reasonable assurance about whether the financial statements are free from material misstatements.
 An audit involves performing procedures to obtain audit evidence about the amounts and disclosures in the financial statements.
-The procedures selected depend on the auditor's judgment, including the assessment of the risks of material misstatement of the financial statements, whether due to fraud or error.
+The procedures selected depend on the auditor's judgement, including the assessment of the risks of material misstatement of the financial statements, whether due to fraud or error.
 In making those risk assessments, the auditor considers internal control relevant to the Board's preparation and fair presentation of the financial statements in order to design audit procedures that are appropriate in the circumstances, but not for the purpose of expressing an opinion on the effectiveness of the Board's internal control.
 An audit also includes evaluating the appropriateness of accounting policies used and the reasonableness of accounting estimates made by management, as well as evaluating the overall presentation of financial statements.
 I believe that the audit evidence I have obtained is sufficient and appropriate to provide a basis for my audit opinion.

-2. Financial Statements

-2.1 Opinion

-In my opinion, the financial statements give a true and fair view of the financial position of the Loan Board as at 31 December 2013 and its financial performance for the year then ended in accordance with the Generally Accepted Accounting Principles.

-2.2 Accounts Receivable and Payable
+2. Financial Statements 2.1 Opinion In my opinion, the financial statements give a true and fair view of the financial position of the Loan Board as at 31 December 2014 and its financial performance for the year then ended in accordance with the Generally Accepted Accounting Principles.
+2.2 Comments on Financial Statements 2.2.1 Sri Lanka Public Sector Accounting Standards In terms of Section 3 of the Public Enterprises Circular No.3/2013 of 02 October 2013, the financial statements should be prepared by the Board in accordance with the Sri Lanka Public Sector Accounting Standards.
+In contrary, the financial statements had been prepared in accordance with the Generally Accepted Accounting Principles.
+2.3 Accounts Receivable and Payable The following observations are made.

-The following matters were observed.